amin-raz/GifGetterSite/README.md

 ## Features
 - Discord OAuth Integration - Securely login with your Discord account
 - User Feedback System - Share your thoughts and suggestions
-- Web Converter - Convert videos to GIFs through the website itself
 - Responsive Design with Dark Mode - Beautiful interface that works on all devices
 - Interactive Animations - Engaging user experience with smooth transitions